michaelblondin/automata/README.md

   $$(x=1)(y=1)(x\gets 0)(x= 0 \implies y \gets 1)(x \neq 1)$$

 * Chap.
+7, p.
+177: "to a forthcoming" should be "to the following"
+* Chap.
 9, p.
 240, Example 9.8: "iff $(q + a \cdot \zeta)/2$" should be "iff $(q - a \cdot \zeta)/2$".

 ### Acknowledgements